619.541.6609

 • inability to have a bowel movement or pass gas

-The above-mentioned complications can cause serious debilitation and may even be life-threatening.
-If you or a family member has suffered from pain or complications following a hernia mesh implant, you may be entitled to the following types of compensation:
+If you or a family member has suffered from pain or complications following a hernia mesh implant, you may be entitled to compensation:

 • costs of revisionary surgery and other medical expenses